PHP SDK quickstart

 Part 3: Run an A/B test

-You can roll out your flag to a percentage of your general user base (or to specific audiences), or roll back if you hit bugs. | Experiment by A/B testing a flag before you invest in delivering, so you know what to build.
-Track how users behave in flag variations, then interpret your experiment results using the Optimizely Stats Engine. |
+- A/B test rule – Experiment by A/B testing a flag before you invest in delivering, so you know what to build.
+Track how users behave in flag variations, then interpret your experiment results using the Optimizely Stats Engine.

 1. Add event tracking

-You need to add a Track Event method to your sample app, so you can mock-up user events and then see metrics.
+You need to add a Track Event method to your sample app, so you can mock up user events and then see metrics.

 - Delete your old sample code, and paste in the following code.